-I originally made this dish right after I had pulled up all of my basil and made some homemade pesto.
+I originally made this Garlic Pesto Pasta with Carrots & Zucchini right after I had pulled up all of my basil and made some homemade pesto.
 It is amazing what the return is for a HUGE basil plant; I was lucky to get a little jelly jar of pesto from my efforts.
 It went too fast and I wanted more of this pasta dish so I’ve been using a purchased product and it’s been great too.

 While I added zucchini and carrots to my pasta; use your imagination.
 Know what my imagination led me to?
 I had both vegetables in the fridge as leftovers…that took them to the top of the list!